Hudson Taylor: Return to China

-Dissention among the missionaries began while on board the ship -- and continued in China.
+Dissension among the missionaries began while on board the ship and continued in China.
 Taylor stipulated that all the missionaries wear Chinese dress, which included the men shaving their foreheads and wearing a pigtail.
-The group was called the "Pigtail Tribe" by European residents by residents of Shanghai who found their adoption of Chinese clothing to be ridiculous.
+The group was called the "Pigtail Tribe" by European residents of Shanghai who found their adoption of Chinese clothing to be ridiculous.
 Moreover, rumors began to circulate that it was inappropriate for "young unmarried females" to share a home with Taylor.
-Respected missionary George Moule advised Taylor to "put a speedy end" to the CIM.
+Missionary George Moule advised Taylor to "put a speedy end" to the CIM.

-Moreover, in 1868 Taylor and his CIM associates were accused of causing a riot in the city of Yangzhou.
-The Taylors had taken a party of missionaries to Yangzhou but their mission premises were attacked, looted, and burned during the Yangzhou riot.
-The international outrage at the Chinese for the attack on British citizens (and the subsequent arrival of the Royal Navy) caused the China Inland Mission and Taylor to be criticized for almost starting a war.
+Moreover, in 1868 Taylor and his CIM associates were accused of causing a riot in Yangzhou.
+The Taylors had taken a party of missionaries to Yangzhou, but their mission premises were attacked, looted, and burned during the Yangzhou riot.
+The international outrage at the Chinese for the attack on British citizens (and the subsequent arrival of the Royal Navy) caused the CIM and Taylor to be criticized for almost starting a war.
 Taylor never requested military intervention, but British officials asked "what right have we to send missionaries to the interior of China?"

 Personal problems also dogged Taylor.
-Two of his children died and he sent one of his missionaries, Emily Blatchley, back to England with his surviving three children.
-On 23 July 1870, his wife, Maria, died.
+Two of his children died, and he sent one of his missionaries, Emily Blatchley, back to England with his surviving three children.
+On 23 July 1870, Maria died.